tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 Install [lxappearance](https://archlinux.org/packages/?name=lxappearance).
 The program lets you change various font settings.
+In the "Widget" tab select a font that can display Japanese characters.
+For example, "Noto Sans CJK JP".
 Antialiasing and hinting aren't too noticeable, feel free to experiment for yourself.
 I just leave them on.